St. Louis GME Program Information

-Mercy's commitment to Medical Education is key to supporting our healing ministry.
-Our six fully-accredited specialty residency training programs prepare physicians who are capable of providing compassionate, top-quality patient care.
-Mercy Hospital St. Louis serves as the teaching hospital and offers a varied patient population and case mix, state-of-the-art technology and units staffed for subspecialty care.
-Our program offers:
+Mercy's commitment to medical education is key to supporting our healing ministry.
+Our six fully-accredited specialty residency programs prepare physicians who are capable of providing compassionate, top-quality patient care.
+Mercy Hospital St. Louis serves as a teaching hospital offering a varied patient population and case mix, state-of-the-art technology and units staffed for subspecialty care.
+Our residency program in St. Louis offers:

-- Talented faculty who are committed to providing training and experience necessary to prepare skilled physicians
+- Talented faculty who are committed to providing the training and experience necessary to prepare skilled physicians

 - A comprehensive didactic experience for each specialty

 - Clinical resident responsibilities with progressive autonomy in patient care as skill level and knowledge increases